NOTE: The offers for the Arrival and Arrival Plus are currently unavailable. The information below is for reference

 - Travel assistance services

-You should consult the respective issuer for the rules and restrictions surrounding each benefit, but based on my personal experience, the Visa Signature benefits seem to have fewer exclusions than the comparable World MasterCard versions.
+Consult the respective issuer for the rules and restrictions surrounding each benefit, but based on my personal experience, the Visa Signature benefits seem to have fewer exclusions when it comes to trip cancellation insurance.

 Let me give you an example, or should I say horror story.

 Last Christmas I broke my foot just a couple days before I was about to head home.
 A broken bone was something you would except to be a qualifying circumstance under the trip cancellation/interruption coverage.
 Or so I thought.

 Interestingly enough, I had purchased my departing and return flights separately for this trip.
 One flight was paid for with a Visa Signature card, the other with a World MasterCard.

 Guess which one refused to pay up on the claim?

 My Citi (which has since been canceled) was a World MasterCard and, at $125 per year, certainly not a cheap one.
 Yet they denied my claim on the basis that I didn’t pay for both flights with the card.
 That’s nonsense because I was making only a claim for one flight with them — the one I paid for entirely with their card which was a completely separate transaction.

 Meanwhile my Chase Visa Signature didn’t have an issue with this.

 In all honesty, my predicament was an anomaly.
 Let’s face it, we rarely use benefits like that anyway.
-I think the Barclaycard Arrival World MasterCard with its 2.2 percent return on spending is more valuable than the possibly better T&C’s on Visa Signature benefits.
+I think the Barclaycard Arrival World Elite MasterCard with its 2.2 percent return on spending is more valuable than the possibly better T&C’s on Visa Signature benefits.

 3rd difference: The customer service

-Now in defense of Barclays, I don’t have the Arrival card myself, so I can’t personally review the quality of their customer service.
+Now in defense of Barclaycard, I don’t have the Arrival card myself, so I can’t personally review the quality of their customer service.

 But from the customer feedback I’ve heard thus far, Arrival comes with excellent customer service, even though they don’t play it up in their ads.